-SEJournal regularly seeks volunteer editors to help with existing or new columns and other responsibilities.
-Time commitment: For column editing, typically 3-6 hours per quarter, depending on the column frequency, plus a quarterly editor check-in.
-If you're interested in more details or in volunteering, contact Editor Adam Glenn at firstname.lastname@example.org.
+SEJournal also regularly seeks volunteer editors to help with existing or new columns and other responsibilities.
+Typical time commitment: For column editors, usually 3-6 hours per quarter, unpaid, depending on column frequency, plus quarterly check-ins with the editor and editorial advisory board.

 SEJournal Online Masthead

 Editor and Editorial Director, Publications: A. Adam Glenn

 TipSheet, Toolbox, Backgrounder & WatchDog Opinion Writer/Editor: Joseph A. Davis

 EJ Academy Co-Editors: Bob Wyss, Emilia Askari

 Inside Story Co-Editors: Rocky Kistner, Chioma Lewis

 Contributing Editors: Melody Kemp, John R. Platt, Jennifer Weeks